letientai299/google-foobar-2021/readme.md

 This one is not so hard, requires a bit of Geometric Calculus, which is something I'm capable of.
 But I spend more than 10h thinking and solve an entirely other problem by mistake: [The Laser gun and mirrored room][bodyguards].
-That problems is about _how many bodyguards do we, as the Commander, need to block all beams?_.
-Foobar problem is about _how many vector can we shoot the Commander when our beam can travel a limited distance?_.
+That puzzle is about _how many bodyguards do we, as the Commander, need to block all beams?_.
+Foobar problem is about _how many vectors can we shoot the Commander when our beam can travel a limited distance?_.
 Damn!

-I recorded the first 1.5 hour on this one, but then throw away the video since I know I'll need more time than that, and you definitely don't like to watch me struggling more than 30m anyway.
+I recorded the first 1.5 hours on this one, but then throw away the video since I know I'll need more time than that, and you don't like to watch me struggling more than 30m anyway.

 ## Disorderly Escape

-This is the my favorite problem.
+This is my favorite problem.
 If not because of it, I wouldn't bother to write about this journey.

-- [The code with detailed reasoning][my_matrix_code].
+- Here's [the code with detailed reasoning][my_matrix_code].
 But I suggest that you should read the problem statement and think about it for a while before reading the code.
 - Total time wasted here: **20 days** (too many hours to keep track).

 ### Problem statement

-Let me try to phrase it in a simpler term instead of reuse wordy statement from Foobar.
+Let me try to phrase it in a simpler term instead of reuse the wordy statement from Foobar.

 Given a matrix of `W * H` size.
 Each cell can take a value from 1 to `S` inclusively.
-2 matrix are said to be in an **equivalence class** if we can apply any number of following transformations to turn one into the other:
+2 matrices are said to be in an **equivalence class** if we can apply any number of the following transformations to turn one into the other:

 - Swap any 2 columns
 - Swap any 2 rows